Cheeselova (lova), hmmm, Cheeselova (lova), hmmm.

 - In ¼ cup of boiling water add 2 teaspoons of gelatine powder.
 Mix well and dissolve the gelatine completely, set aside.

-- Place PHILADELPHIA cream cheese and caster sugar in a large bowl (either for your stand mixer or to use with electric beaters).
-Using whisk attachment, whisk on medium speed until the mixture is smooth.
+- Place cream cheese and caster sugar in a large bowl (either for your stand mixer or to use with electric beaters).
+Using the whisk attachment, whisk on medium speed until the mixture is smooth.

 - Continue whisking and add the melted white chocolate.
 Then whisk through the gelatine mixture.